BSthun/tailwindcss-instant-dark-mode/README.md

-# tailwind-instant-dark-mode
+# tailwindcss-instant-dark-mode

-A tailwind plugin that make a class to instant apply both light and dark variants of a color automatically.
+A tailwindcss plugin that make a class to instant apply both light and dark variants of a color automatically.